HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/multiserver.md

 You need to know the following to plan properly:

 - How are the participating servers replicating?
-You need to balance timelyness (to avoid replication conflicts) with resource consumption.
+You need to balance timeliness (to avoid replication conflicts) with resource consumption.
 Revisit [these considerations](https://www.wissel.net/blog/2009/06/picking-your-routing-and-replication-architecture.html).
 - What will be the source of identity: DRAPI's login/Identity Provider or some external one like [Keycloak](https://www.keycloak.org/), [Microsoft Entra](https://www.microsoft.com/en-us/security/business/microsoft-entra) (formerly known as "Azure Active Directory"), [Okta](https://www.okta.com/) or some other [OIDC](https://openid.net/developers/how-connect-works/) compliant identity service?
 - Do you have or plan DRAPI extensions?
 - What [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) are you planning to deploy to `keepweb.d`?